-Section 5.
 Systems for monitoring children with SEND

-- Class teachers are responsible for the progress and development of children in their class including where pupils access support from intervention teachers or teaching assistants. - The progress of all pupils including those with SEN is monitored by class teachers, the SENCo and the SLT every half term. - The SENCo identifies changes required to provision for children with SEN according to progress made.
-This process is called 'Assess Plan Do Review'. - All children, including those with SEN, have individual classroom targets in English and maths.
-The class teacher shares information about the child's progress in these and other areas with parents at Parent Consultations, held three times a year for children with a Statement/EHCP or at SEN Support.
+- Class teachers are responsible for the progress and development of children in their class including where pupils access support from intervention teachers or teaching assistants. - The progress of all pupils including those with SEND is monitored by class teachers, the SENDCo and the SLT every half term. - The SENDCo identifies changes required to provision for children with SEND according to progress made.
+This process is called 'Assess Plan Do Review'. - All children, including those with SEND, have individual classroom targets in English and maths.
+The class teacher shares information about the child's progress in these and other areas with parents at Parent Consultations, held three times a year for children with an EHCP or at SEND Support.
 Parents and the child are invited to contribute their views in preparation for the meeting through a questionnaire.
-The consultation is led by the class teacher with the support of the SENCo or intervention teacher.
+The consultation is led by the class teacher with the support of the SENDCo or intervention teacher.
 The views of staff, parents and the child are used to plan provision in school and activities to enable parents to support their child's learning at home as appropriate.
 Children are invited to all or part of the consultation depending on their age, preference and parental preference.
-A record of the meeting and agreed outcomes is kept and is made available to parents. - Annual Reviews are held for children with a statement/EHCP. - Children with a Statement/EHCP and children at SEN Support with outside agency support will have an Individual Learning Plan detailing additional targets, support strategies or provision.
-The ILP
+A record of the meeting and agreed outcomes is kept and is made available to parents. - Annual Reviews are held for children with an EHCP. - Children with an EHCP and children at SEND Support with outside agency support will have an Individual Learning Plan detailing additional targets, support strategies or provision.
+The ILP will be written and reviewed in consultation with parents in line with the cycle of termly parent consultations.

-- will be written and reviewed in consultation with parents in line with the cycle of termly parent consultations. - If a child makes expected progress their name is removed from the SEN Support list and the class teacher continues to monitor progress to ensure this is maintained.
-Parents are informed. - The SEND governor meets termly with the SENCo to discuss SEND policy, practice, provision and progress.
+- If a child makes expected progress their name is removed from the SEND Support list and the class teacher continues to monitor progress to ensure this is maintained.
+Parents are informed. - The SEND governors meets termly with the SENDCo to monitor SEND provision and discuss SEND policy, practice, provision and progress.

-Section 6: Supporting Children and Families
+Supporting Children and Families

-- Further information regarding support for children and families is contained in the West Sussex Local Offer available at www.westsussex.local-offer.org. - The school's Local Offer and SEN Information Report are available at - http://www.billingshurstpri.w-sussex.sch.uk/learning/love-learning.html - Information on admissions is available on the school website, on the 'Joining Us' page. - Arrangements to enable children with SEND to access National Curriculum tests are made in line with Department for Education guidance available at - https://www.gov.uk/key-stage-2-tests-how-to-use-access-arrangements - The Headteacher, Assistant Headteacher (KS2), SENCo and Year 6 class teachers are responsible for planning access arrangements. - Our transition arrangements include the following: - Visits to school by pre-schools and visits to pre-schools by staff including the SENCo where appropriate - Home visits by staff for children joining Reception - Transition meetings for children with SEND joining Reception - o Additional visits to Reception for children with SEND as required - 'Joining us' page on the school website - Every child new to the school allocated a 'buddy' - Visits to new classes by all children in summer term.
-Additional visits arranged for individual children where appropriate. - Transition meeting between current and receiving class teacher including communication of information relating to children with SEND and class SEND file. - Year 6 teachers and SENCo liaise with secondary school SENCos - Programme of additional visits to The Weald School arranged for individuals and groups - Records from previous schools and information from parents used in planning teaching and support - Transition books made for individual children as required
+- Our transition arrangements include the following: - Visits to school by pre-schools and visits to pre-schools by staff including the SENDCo where appropriate - Home visits by staff for children joining Reception - Transition meetings for children with SEND joining Reception - Additional visits to Reception for children with SEND as required - 'Joining Us' page on the school website - Every child new to the school allocated a 'buddy' - Visits to new classes by all children in summer term.
+Additional visits arranged for individual children where appropriate. - Transition meeting between current and receiving class teacher including communication of information relating to children with SEND and class SEND file - Year 6 teachers and SENDCo liaise with secondary school SENDCos - Programme of additional visits to The Weald School arranged for individuals and groups - Records from previous schools and information from parents used in planning teaching and support - Transition books made for individual children as required - Further information regarding support for children and families is contained in the West Sussex Local Offer available at West Sussex Local Offer - The school's Local Offer and SEND Information Report are available at SEND Information Report. - Information on admissions is available on the school website, on the 'Joining Us' page. - Arrangements to enable children with SEND to access National Curriculum tests are made in line with Department for Education guidance available at Key stage 2 tests: access arrangements.
+The Headteacher, Assistant Headteacher (KS2), SENDCo and Year 6 class teachers are responsible for planning access arrangements.

-Section 7: Supporting Pupils at School with Medical Conditions
+Supporting Pupils at School with Medical Conditions